De-Mystifying the Compliance Manual

 - Discuss the newest developments in the OSV and application review processes from an insider’s perspective.

-NOTE: The sessions listed below will be addressed in the workshop and will be provided via pre-recorded webinar prior to the on-site training.
+NOTE: The two sessions listed below will NOT be addressed in the workshop and will be provided via pre-recorded webinar prior to the on-site training.
 Please review the webinars prior to arrival and come prepared with your questions!
 The webinars can be accessed by clicking the gray "Take Course" button on either the "Overview" or "Register" tab once you have registered for the course.

 - Introduction to the Health Center Program Compliance Manual and HRSA Review Process